Thomas M. Disch: Early life

 Disch was born in Des Moines, Iowa, on February 2, 1940.
 Because of a polio epidemic in 1946, his mother Helen home-schooled him for a year.
 As a result, he skipped from kindergarten to second grade.
-Disch's first formal education was at Catholic schools; which is evidenced in some of his works which contain scathing criticisms of the Catholic Church.
+Disch's first formal education was at Catholic schools, as evidenced in some of his works which contain scathing criticisms of the Catholic Church.
 The family moved in 1953 to St. Paul in Minnesota, rejoining both pairs of grandparents, where Disch attended both public and Catholic schools.
 In the Saint Paul public schools, Disch discovered his long-term loves of science fiction, drama, and poetry.
 He describes poetry as his stepping-stone to the literary world.
 A teacher at St. Paul Central, Jeannette Cochran, assigned 100 lines of poetry to be memorized; Disch wound up memorizing ten times as much.
 His early fascination continued to influence his work with poetic form and the direction of his criticism.

 After graduating from high school in 1957, he worked a summer job as a trainee steel draftsman, just one of the many jobs on his path to becoming a writer.
 Saving enough to move to New York City at the age of 17, he found a Manhattan apartment and began to cast his energies in many directions.
 He worked as an extra at the Metropolitan Opera House in productions of Spartacus for the Bolshoi Ballet, Swan Lake for the Royal Ballet, and Don Giovanni, Tosca and others for the Met.
 He found work at a bookstore, then at a newspaper.
-At the age of 18, a penniless, friendless teenager, he attempted suicide by gas oven, but survived due to not having enough money to pay the gas bill.
+At the age of 18, a penniless, friendless teenager, he attempted suicide by gas oven but survived due to not having had enough money to pay the gas bill.
 Later that year, he enlisted in the army.
 Disch's incompatibility with the armed forces quickly resulted in a nearly three-month commitment to a mental hospital.